 Tet starts from the first day of the Lunar Calendar month to the third day at least.
 Here are some of the most popular things Vietnamese would do on the days following New Year’s Day.

-• Visit relatives, friends, and give lucky money
+Visit relatives and friends, and give lucky money

 During these days, people often wear new clothes and visit their relatives and friends to exchange New Year's greetings.
 They also give lucky money to children and elders as a sign of good luck and prosperity for the new year.

-• Visit pagodas or templates, and ask for couplets from scholars
+Visit pagodas or temples and ask for couplets from scholars

 Additionally, Vietnamese people visit pagodas and temples to pray for a happy new year.
 They also go there to show their respect and appreciation to Buddha and the Gods who have been protecting them and granting their wishes.